 Minute Menu HX creates payment transactions—either checks or direct deposits—for all issued payments.
-Even if you do not print checks with Minute Menu HX, you should still use it to manage individual provider transactions to ensure that you manage your claim funds with 100% accuracy.
+Even if you do not print checks with HX, use it to manage individual provider transactions to ensure that you accurately manage your claim funds.
 All payments are issued based on payment components.

 There are two types of components for which payment can be issued: Claims and Non-Claim Adjustments.